TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/3-BlogExample/4-and-action.rst

 :php:`BlogController` is responsible for showing a list of blogs.
 We also could have called it `showMeTheListAction()`.
-The only important point is that it ends with `Action` to help Extbase
-.. todo: This sounds like Extbase is a human being that does non-deterministic
-         things to find possible actions.
-It's pretty clear though.
-Only methods ending with `Action` are interpreted as actions.
-We can rephrase it to Action methods MUST end with Action to be recognized as such by Extbase.

-recognize it as an action. `newAction()` shows a form to create a new blog.
+The only important point is that the method name ends with `Action`, because this is a requirement from Extbase to recognize it as an action. `newAction()` shows a form to create a new blog.
 The `createAction()` then creates a new blog with the data of the form.
 The pair